 Microsoft Partners in Learning Program

-A number of iEARN programs work with the Microsoft Partners in Learning Program, including in Argentina, Nigeria, South Africa and Uganda.
+A number of iEARN programs have worked with the Microsoft Partners in Learning Program, including in Argentina, Nigeria, South Africa and Uganda.
 700 Spanish-speaking teachers from Argentina, Chile, Uruguay, Paraguay, Colombia, Honduras, Mexico, Peru, Brazil, Costa Rica, El Salvador and other Latin American countries took iEARN online courses in Spanish through an agreement between Fundación Evolucion and Microsoft-Argentina within the program "TELAR -Todos En LA Red" (iEARN-Argentina) in 2004 - 2005.
-Since 2006, Fundación Evolución is in charge of implementing the Microsoft Peer Coaching program ("Entre Pares" in Spanish language), being the TELAR-iEARN online collaborative projects part of this training.
+Since 2006, Fundación Evolución has been in charge of implementing the Microsoft Peer Coaching program ("Entre Pares" in Spanish), being the TELAR-iEARN online collaborative projects part of this training.
 In addition, SchoolNet Nigeria (iEARN-Nigeria) is working with the Microsoft Partners in Learning Program on a 'Basic ICT Skills Training Programme' for teachers in Colleges of Education in Nigeria.

 United States Department of State